codingburgas/finance-challenge-idsm-finance/README.md

 # Team IDSM Finances
 <img src="pictures/logo.png"  >

- ## About The Project
+ ## About Us
- IDSM Finances is an ambitious project, crafted by a team of dedicated finance and tech enthusiasts.
-Our aim is to redefine the way people engage with their spendings through cutting-edge technology.
+IDSM Finances was created by a team passionate about helping people manage their money with ease.
+Our goal is to simplify tracking your finances, so you can see where your money goes and make better financial choices every day.
  ## 🚀 Languages Used
 <p align="left">
   <a href="https://www.cplusplus.com/"><img src="pictures/cpplogo.png" alt="C++" width=50px;/></a>